 In the main window, you’ll see a whole bunch of code.
-Being very, very careful not to erase anything or otherwise edit anything, find the < / head > tag (no spaces).
-Place your cursor immediately in front of it and press enter to create an open line immediately before the closing < / head > tag.
+Being very, very careful not to erase or edit anything, find the < / head > tag.
+Place your cursor immediately in front of it and press enter to create an open line just before the closing < / head > tag.

-On the blank line, paste your Analytics code.
+On the blank line you just created, paste your Analytics code.

 Don’t forget to save by clicking the “Update File” button.

 How to make sure your Google Analytics tracking code is installed properly

 Select the appropriate account and web property.